cpraveen/numpde/euler1d/fortran/README.md

 ## euler_ho_2

-Of the three codes, this has the more schemes.
+Of the three codes, this has the most variety of schemes.
 See the main function for available options.
+The test cases are defined in files `sod.F90` and `shuosher.F90`.
+You can add a new test case and include the file.

-Set the parameters in the main function, save, compile and run it
+Set the parameters in the main function, save, compile and run it to solve Shu-Osher test case.

 ```bash
 make euler_ho_2